nakov/Nakov-Simple-Crypto/README.md

 The above encryption scheme design aims to generate an unique and hard-to-predict **encryption hash sequence**, which depends highly on the input message and the encryption password.
 The security of the algorithm relies on the difficulty to generate the same **encryption hash sequence** without knowing the encryption password.

+The reason to include the **input message hash** in the calculation of the encryption hash sequence is to avoid **revealing the encryption hash sequence** when we know a significant part of the encrypted message (e.g. its first paragraph) and we use the same password to encrypt multiple messages (e.g. 50 text files in an encrypted ZIP archive).

+### Decryption Algorithm

 Decryption follows the same scheme, like the encryption:
   - Suppose encryptedMsg = `57A97ED801FFA0A979A58F72B4DF` and password = `p@ss`